 - The expected Mother’s Day spending per person in 2021 was also estimated to be $220.48.
 This was $16 more than 2020, and the number has been steadily increasing since 2018.
 Next year will likely see another increase in Mother’s Day spending.
 Here’s a look at how this has changed since 2017:

 |Year||Average Mother’s Day spending per person|

-- The top three most popular Mother’s Day purchases in 2021 were greetings cards, flowers, and special outings such as meals at restaurants.
+- The top three most popular Mother’s Day purchases in 2021 were greetings cards, Mother’s Day flowers, Mother’s Day flower subscriptions, and special outings such as meals at restaurants.
 Here’s a breakdown of the top ten spending categories for Mother’s Day in 2021:

 |Category||Percentage of Mother’s Day spending|

 - In 2021, Mother’s Day spending on flowers increased by 4% from 2020.
 This was the biggest recorded change across all categories.

 - 2021 saw consumers purchase the majority of their Mother’s Day gifts online.
 However, small businesses and specialty stores were still in the mix.
 Here’s a breakdown of where consumers spent their money on Mother’s Day gifts: